 "It becomes sort of self-fulfilling — they're not likely voters, so you don't talk to them, and because you don't talk to them, they don't become likely voters," says political consultant Roger Salazar, whose clients include California's legislative Latino caucus.

-Another factor is the way legislative districts have been drawn.
+Another factor is the way legislative districts have been drawn — gerrymandered, in some cases, to protect those people or political parties already in power.
 Racial gerrymandering can occur either when minority communities are divided among multiple districts to dilute their voting strength or when they are packed heavily into a single district to diminish the likelihood of minorities winning multiple seats.

-In states that have elected a critical mass of minority legislators, they've claimed some policy successes.
+In states that have elected a critical mass of minority legislators, they've claimed some successes.

 In California, a new law expands the state's Medi-Cal health care program for low-income residents to immigrant children, regardless of their legal status.
 The state budget includes $15 million for nonprofits to help immigrants gain U.S. citizenship or remain in the country.
 And a law that kicked in last year provided drivers' licenses to more than 600,000 people living in the country illegally.

-But minority legislators in numerous states told the AP that their priorities have been stymied partly due to a lack of others like them.
+But again and again, minority legislators in other states told the AP that their priorities have been stymied partly due to a lack of others like them.

 For 22 years, Delaware state Sen. Margaret Rose Henry has been the only black senator in a state where African-Americans comprise more than one-fifth of all residents.
 Henry says she has long sought to improve the educational opportunities for black children bused under a Wilmington desegregation plan to suburban schools.
 But recommendations from multiple studies have gone nowhere over the years.